 Illinois

-If a business’s registered agent can’t be reached for service of process, the Illinois Secretary of State office will automatically be served on the business’s behalf.
+If an appointed agent cannot be reached for service of process, the Illinois Secretary of State may accept service on the company’s behalf as provided by statute.

 Indiana